Skip to main content Scroll Top

 A person browsing online job websites

-Remote OK – large companies like Amazon and Shopify use and trust this platform to hire worldwide talent.
-I would recommend this platform to individuals who have a few years of experience in their field.
+Remote OK – Large companies like Amazon and Shopify use this platform to hire worldwide talent.
+Better suited to people with a few years of experience in their field rather than complete beginners.

 Start your freelance journey with these two platforms